-Regarding the number of non-homeless households provided with affordable housing units, the eviction moratoria enacted in response to the COVID-19 pandemic likely affected the need for emergency rental assistance during PY 2020, and it is anticipated that the need will increase in PY 21 and PY 22 as the moratoria end.
+Regarding the number of non-homeless households provided with affordable housing units, the eviction moratoria enacted in response to the COVID-19 pandemic likely affected the need for emergency rental assistance during the beginning of PY22.
+After much discussion with local groups assisting with rental assistance, they believe that with the changes made to the moratoria we will see an increase over the next year of those affected by homelessness or housing assistance need.
 Regarding the number of households supported through the rehabilitation of existing units, performance goals were slightly exceeded.
-The goal for PY 2020 was the rehabilitation for 35 low moderate income households, and the actual performance was the rehabilitation for 38 low-moderate income households.
-For home rehabilitation, about 74% of households were extremely low income, about 21% of households were low income, and 5% of households were moderate income.
+The goal for PY21 was the rehabilitation of 25 low-moderate income households and the actual performance was the rehabilitation of 39 low-moderate income households.
+For home rehabilitation, about 64% were extremely low income and about 36% were low income, with no moderate income households being assisted.